 Exploring Canyonlands on the Water (Easy)

 There are several concessionaires that have jet boat tours into Canyonlands that leave out of Moab.
 This is a great way to relax and cool off as the wind blows through your hair with a covered top boat.
-You can take a one hour to half day adventures into the canyon and even have time to get out and go for a walk.
+You can take a one-hour to half-day adventure into the canyon and even have time to get out and go for a walk.

 Exploring Canyonlands on Water (Difficult)

 So you want to tour Canyonlands National Park through Cataract Canyon?
-Did you know there is 14 miles of whitewater in this stretch of canyon?
+Did you know there are 14 miles of whitewater in this stretch of the canyon?